Natty4/MySpaceGame/README.md

 ## 🚀 MySpaceGame 🕹️

-    MySpaceGame is a simple space shooter game built using the Pygame library in Python.
-The player controls a spaceship and must shoot down enemy spaceships while avoiding their attacks.
+    MySpaceGame is a simple emoji shooter game built using the Pygame library in Python.
+    The player controls a spaceship 😎 and must shoot down enemy emojis😡 while avoiding their attacks.
     The game gets progressively harder with each level, as more enemies appear and their attacks become faster and more frequent.

 ### 📋 Requirements